Living in Caledon

 Arts, culture and heritage

-In the Town of Caledon, we celebrate our cultural heritage landscapesheritage conservation districts and heritage properties through a variety of conservation efforts.
+In the Town of Caledon, we celebrate our cultural heritage landscapes, heritage conservation districts and heritage properties through a variety of conservation efforts.

 Housing